DevelopIntelligenceBoulder/jam-sessions/2019-08/readme.md

 3. Before implementing the instructions, think about how you want to handle the registers.
 Here are some suggestions:
    * Just have the registers as variables.
-   * Go for an object-oriented approach, where `X` and `T` are attributes of your EXA object.
    * Go for a functional approach, where the current register values (or state in general) is passed to instructions; those then return a new state.
+   * Go for an object-oriented approach, although we haven't covered this yet.
+     In this kind of solution, the registers `X` and `T` could be attributes of an EXA object.

 4. If you manage to design the code parsing and register handling carefully, actually implementing the instructions should be fairly easy!
 The only